Louis Head: Tampa Bay Rays

 On February 12, 2021, Head signed a minor league contract with the Tampa Bay Rays organization and was invited to spring training as a non-roster invitee.
 In seven spring appearances, Head pitched to a 1.50 ERA and 0.67 WHIP in six innings of work, but did not make the club out of spring training.
 Head was selected to the Rays major league roster on April 23, 2021, which was also his 31st birthday.
 On April 25, Head made his MLB debut against the Toronto Blue Jays, pitching a scoreless inning of relief.

 Miami Marlins

 On November 14, 2021, the Rays traded Head to the Miami Marlins for Josh Roberson.
 To make room on the 40-man roster, outfielder Brian Miller was designated for assignment.

 Baltimore Orioles

 Head was claimed off waivers by the Baltimore Orioles on July 12, 2022.
-He made five relief appearances with the Orioles and allowed one run and six hits in five innings before being designated for assignment on October 14, 2022.
-He elected free agency on November 10, 2022.
+He made five relief appearances with the Orioles and allowed one run and six hits in five innings of work.
+On October 14, Head was designated for assignment following the waiver claims of Aramis Garcia and Mark Kolozsvary.
+He elected free agency following the season on November 10.

 Philadelphia Phillies

 On January 11, 2023, Head signed a minor league contract with the Philadelphia Phillies organization.
+He pitched in 11 games for the Triple-A Lehigh Valley IronPigs, struggling to a 10.80 ERA with 14 strikeouts in 11 2/3 innings of work.
+Head was released by the Phillies on May 30.